-The three “Champagne” grape varieties are used, making Black Chalk Classic by the traditional method.
+The three “Champagne” grape varieties are all present, making Black Chalk Classic by the traditional method.
 In this case, the blend is 49% Chardonnay, 17% Pinot Noir and 34% Pinot Meunier.
 There’s some oak ageing of the base wines prior to the second fermentation in the bottle that produces the bubbles.
 Maturation is 24 months on the lees.
 All these facts are hallmarks of good quality Champagne.
 Except this is homegrown and equally delicious.

 Seems to me that the most obvious pairing for Black Chalk would be a Brown Trout fresh from the River Test.